gdexlab/tcp-load-balancer/rfd/001-tcp-load-balancer-design-doc.md

 The load balancer will be written in Go, leveraging primarily standard libraries, and following style principles from [effective go](https://go.dev/doc/effective_go) and [common go code review comments](https://github.com/golang/go/wiki/CodeReviewComments).

 The goal is to write as little code as possible, while still satisfying requirements.
+This will mean that clients and upstream hosts will be statically configured, connection information will be entirely in-memory (not fault-tolerant if LB unexpectedly died), and other areas of scope will be reduced to less than production-ready solutions in the interest of time.
+Such short-cuts will be noted in comments where applicable.
 The service should be considered a minimum viable product, while still implementing sufficient testing and verification of functionality.

 ## Requirements